Sudan Protesters Hail Landmark Deal With Generals - UrduPoint

 Sudan has been gripped by political deadlock since the generals ousted longtime president Omar al-Bashir in a palace coup in April following months of mass protests nationwide.

-"We want to reassure all political forces and armed movements and all those who took part in the change... that this agreement is all-inclusive and does not exclude anyone," the ruling military council's number two, General Mohamed Hamdan Dagalo, said after the deal was reached.
+General Mohamed Hamdan Dagalo, the ruling military council's number two, stressed the deal "does not exclude anyone".

-The key protest group that initially launched demonstrations against Bashir in December hailed the deal.
+The group that initially launched demonstrations against Bashir in December hailed the agreement.

 "Today, our revolution has become victorious and our victory shines," the Sudanese Professionals Association said in a statement.